ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

 nodes in the cluster.

 ###	Worker node
-Each worker node is a physical machine (bare metal) or a virtual machine that runs on physical hardware in the cloud environment.
+Each worker node is a physical machine (bare metal) or a VM that runs on physical hardware in the cloud environment.
 When you provision a worker node, you determine the resources that are available to the containers that are hosted on that worker node.
 Out of the box,